 Stalin's collectivization program and his hostility to all free enterprise at were also mistakes.
 One of Stalin's mistakes beginning in 1945 was his belief that capitalism was going to have another crisis in around twenty years and the capitalists would engineer a war against socialism, including the Soviet Union, to preserve itself.
 Stalin also feared Western ideas contaminating the people of the Soviet Union – different from Gorbachev's belief in a freer flow of ideas.
 It was Stalin's contradiction: a belief in the coming triumph of his ideas and his fear that these ideas could not succeed if openly challenged.

 Stalin perpetuated a hostility toward the West for the sake of Soviet security that contributed to insecurity in the form of a more hostile United States.
 The Soviet response to Churchill's speech in February 1946 is an example.
 The Soviet newspaper Pravda referred to Churchill as a "warmonger."
 Stalin used Churchill's speech to reinforce his claim that conflict with the West was inevitable and adherence to tough and uncompromising anti-capitalism was the correct politicy for the Soviet Union.

 Stalin died in 1953, and his approach to defending the integrity of Lenin's revolution began to fade with his successors.
 By the time of Gorbachev it was clear that capitalism was not about to collapse.
 Gorbachev feared contamination from the West less than did Stalin.
-Stalin's policies and his approach to the West gained nothing for the Soviet Union that a more relaxed approach would gained.
-Gorbachev's policies failed to save the Soviet Union, but at least he didn't mess up the world as Stalin did.
+Stalin's policies and his approach to the West gained nothing for the Soviet Union that a more relaxed approach would have gained.
+Gorbachev's policies failed to save the Soviet Union, but at least he didn't mess up the Soviet Union and the world as Stalin had.